jindal013/jaxformer-website-v2/_pages/distributed_training.md

 ### Data Partitioning and Model Initialization

 We begin setting up our dataset.
 We first make the data partition.
-Every data shard that is loaded will be of the form `(G, M , B, T)` where `G` is the total batches in a shard, `M` are the microbatches in the batch (for pipelining), `B` is the batch size per microbatch and `T` is the sequence length.
+Every data shard that is loaded will be of the form `(G, M , B, T)` where `G` is the total batches in a shard, `M` is the microbatches in the batch (for pipelining), `B` is the batch size per microbatch and `T` is the sequence length.
 Thus we want the `M` to be split amongst the pipeline, `B` to be split amongst the data and `T` to be spilt initially along `Tensor` as discussed previously.
 Thus we obtain the following `PartitionSpec` and `NamedSharding` and can use it to initialize our dataset class written previously.

 ```python
 data_spec = P(None, "pp", "dp", "tp")